 In case the interface between the AF and the NEF lacks confidentiality, integrity and replay protection then it will be possible for an attacker to eavesdrop, alter data unnoticed and replay packets.

 If the AF and the NEF do not mutually authenticate, an attacker could either impersonate the AF towards the NEF or the NEF towards the AF.

+If a non-trusted third-party AF interacting with the NEF is not authorized, compromised AFs could use the NEF service to request time information.

 5.4.3 Potential security requirements

 The AF-NEF interface shall support confidentiality, integrity, and replay protection.

-The AF and the NEF shall mutually authenticate each other for secure communication.6 Solutions
+The AF and the NEF shall mutually authenticate each other for secure communication.

+The NEF service-based security requirements as defined in 3GPP TS 33.501 [2] (clause 5.9.2.3) shall apply.

+6 Solutions

 6.0 Mapping of solutions to key issues